Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Pricing:

-Paid plans start at $15/user/month.
+Paid plans start at $15/user/month (no free plan available).

 • User Reviews and Ratings: I cross-referenced ratings and verified reviews from G2, Capterra, and GetApp, focusing on patterns across large review volumes rather than individual opinions.
-Feedback on ease of use, support quality, and feature reliability over time all factored in.
-A study by Capterra in 2025 shows that 65% of PM software users rely on reports and dashboards as their most-used feature, so how well each tool handles visibility and reporting carried significant weight in my evaluation.

-• Essential Features and Functionality: I evaluated each tool against a consistent baseline: task creation and subtasks, task dependencies, multiple project views (Gantt, Kanban, list, calendar), time tracking, reporting, and team collaboration.
-Tools that locked fundamental features behind expensive paid tiers were scored down.
+• Essential Features and Functionality: I evaluated each tool against a consistent baseline covering task creation and subtasks, task dependencies, multiple project views (Gantt, Kanban, list, calendar), time tracking, and reporting and analytics.
+A study by Capterra in 2025 shows that 65% of PM software users rely on reports and analytics as their most-used feature, so how well each tool handles visibility and reporting carried significant weight in my evaluation.

 • Customer Support: I assessed support availability, response quality, and whether knowledge base resources were sufficient for self-service troubleshooting.
-Tools with responsive, multi-channel support scored higher.

 1. ProProfs Project